 (Term expires April 14, 2015)

-Dr. Alton D. Romig, Jr., is Vice President and General Manager of Advanced Development Programs, Lockheed Martin Aeronautics.
+Dr. Alton D. Romig, Jr., is Vice President of Advanced Development Programs Engineering and Advanced Systems, Lockheed Martin Aeronautics.
 In this capacity, he sets the strategic direction for the capture of new business and leads the management of the world-renowned Skunk Works®, the pre-eminent seat of aerospace innovation for more than 65 years.

 Prior to joining Advanced Development Programs, Dr. Romig spent more than 30 years with Sandia National Laboratories, operated by Sandia Corporation, a Lockheed Martin Company.
 His responsibilities there included the leadership of development and engineering activities providing science, technology and systems expertise in support of U.S. programs in: military technology; nuclear deterrence and proliferation prevention; technology assessments; intelligence and counterintelligence; homeland security; and energy programs.

 During his time with Sandia he held a variety of management assignments including Chief Technology Officer and Vice President for Science, Technology, and Partnerships.
 In that role, he was Chief Scientific Officer for the Nuclear Weapons Program, accountable for Sandia's interactions with industry and academia.
 Additionally, he was responsible for the Laboratory Directed Research and Development Program.
 Most recently, he served as the Executive Vice President, Deputy Laboratories Director, and Chief Operating Officer responsible for all aspects of Laboratory business including the science and technology base supporting all Laboratory programs.

 Known for his pioneering work in materials science, engineering and characterization, he has won numerous international prizes including the ASM Silver Medal for Outstanding Materials Research (1992).
 As an engineer he worked on and led teams that designed, manufactured and delivered numerous systems to the national security enterprise.